saadsharif/ttds-group/api/README.md

 ```

 By default (no params), this script optimizes to a single segment.
 This can be called once all indexing is finished.

+## Running in Production

+`API_ENV=prod python api.py`

+Port and bind address can be set with `API_PORT` and `API_HOST` respectively.

+We use cherry as our production wsgi container.

+Note that it is single threaded but we don't expect this to be an issue.